Boss of Britain’s largest care operator claims TWO THIRDS of homes have had coronavirus

 Last week Professor Whitty said that just over nine per cent of care homes had cases of COVID-19.

-At a Downing Street briefing last night, he revealed the figure had jumped to around 13.5 per cent – statistically a jump of 50 per cent in a week.
+At the Downing Street briefing last night, he revealed the figure had jumped to around 13.5 per cent – statistically a jump of 50 per cent in a week.

 Revealing the scale of Britain’s crisis, he added there have been COVID-19 outbreaks in 92 care homes in the last 24 hours.
 There are 17,000 homes in England.